Kohli ran 302 runs out of 460 in IPL league phase

 GloFans has added new dimensions to cricket statistics analysis and presentation with the 'Cric Data Matrics' to the extent that a fan with the help of the application can assess how the wicket at a particular stadium could behave for a given match.

-Bowlers -- both pacers and spinners -- have found hard to get wickets in the second half of the double round-robin phase in Abu Dhabi.
+Bowlers -ï¿½ both pacers and spinners -ï¿½ have found hard to get wickets in the second half of the double round-robin phase in Abu Dhabi.
 In the first half of the league, pacers have struck at an average of 28.91 while in the second they have taken 4.07 deliveries more to take a wicket.
 Similarly, spinners' average went up from 31.03 to 36.15, soaws data.

 —IANS